-§ 8155.
-Termination of nondurable power of attorney on principal's incapacity
+§ 4154.
+Termination of authority under nondurable power of attorney on principal's incapacity

-- 8155. (a) Subject to subdivision (b), a nondurable power of attorney is terminated by the incapacity of the principal to contract. - (b) An attorney-in-fact or third person who does not have notice of the incapacity of the principal is protected from liability as provided in Chapter 4 (commencing with Section 8300).
+4154. (a) Subject to subdivision (b), the authority of an attorney-in-fact under a nondurable power of attorney is terminated by the incapacity of the principal to contract.

+(b) An attorney-in-fact or third person who does not have notice of the incapacity of the principal is protected from liability as provided in Chapter 4 (commencing with Section 4300).